DarkAngel3D4D/codespaces-blank/README.md

 # Senteces generator

-# main objective is to create silly sentences line by line and then put them all together to generate limericks
+Main objective is to create silly sentences line by line and then put them all together to generate limericks